Serialization

 This is particularly useful when the developer calling the serialization code didn't write it and doesn't have access to change its code.

 To enable insertion of custom data, create an event handler that accepts an ItemSerializationEventArgs argument.
-Then attach the event handler to the XmlSerializerBase<T, U>.ObjectSerialized event.
-When you go to serialize data, your method will be called after each object in the hierarchy is serialized.
+Then attach the event handler to the XmlSerializerBase<TObj, TXmlObj>.ObjectSerialized event.
+When data is serialized, your method will be called after each object in the hierarchy is serialized.

-Deserialization is the same process.
-Create an event handler with the same argument type and attach it to the XmlSerializerBase<T, U>.ObjectDeserialized event.
-Your method will be called, passing the same sort of arguments, whenever an object is deserialized.
-So here you can read your custom data back in.
+Deserialization is a similar process.
+Create an event handler with the same argument type and attach it to the XmlSerializerBase<TObj, TXmlObj>.ObjectDeserialized event.
+When an object is deserialized, your method will be called passing the same Node and Item arguments.
+Use the Tag property of the Node read your custom data back in.

 Custom Data Types

 Sometimes you may be using custom data types in the data that is serialized and deserialized.
-The XML serializer needs to know about custom data types so that it can properly map XML tags to .NET types.
-The XmlSerializerBase<T, U> has a CustomTypes property that allows you to specify custom data types, thereby preventing any exceptions such as:
+The serializer needs to know about custom data types so that it can properly map XML tags to .NET types.

-This sample code shows how to register a CustomData
+This sample code shows how to register a sample CustomData type with the serializer:

-is capable of creating memory leaks, primarily whenever new instances of XmlSerializer
+An issue has been discovered where Microsoft's .NET implementation of XmlSerializer is capable of creating memory leaks, primarily whenever new instances of XmlSerializer are created.

 To combat this leak, we've implemented some caching code on our end, but also highly recommend that instead of creating a new layout serializer any time you do a layout serialization, you instead keep a reference to a single app-wide instance of the layout serializer and use that for each layout serialization.